background texture

 1. Basic Information

-• English Translation: To know nothing, to be completely ignorant
+• English Translation: To know absolutely nothing (to be completely in the dark)

-• Meaning: Describes a state of having no knowledge about a certain matter or field.
-It emphasizes a situation of complete ignorance or lack of understanding.
+• Meaning: A state of having zero knowledge or information about a specific subject, event, or field.
+It emphasizes a total lack of awareness or being entirely uninformed.

 2. Detailed Meaning and Nuances